Add flag to ruby to make warnings fatal.

 In addition, if you're doing tests, it would be good to have it raise an exception if a warning is fired.
 See http://stackoverflow.com/questions/660737/can-you-ask-ruby-to-treat-warnings-as-errors for an example.

-#1 Updated by Aaron Patterson about 4 years ago
+#1 Updated by Aaron Patterson over 4 years ago

 I'm not sure this is necessary.
 For example, sprintf() will raise an exception if in debug mode: